Chapter 19: Underwater journey

 “Go, Sharpedo!” the sailor said and sent the shark pokémon out into the water.

 “Gyarados, Dragon rage!”

 “Sharpedo, Crunch!” the sailor roared.
 His shark pokémon shot at Gyarados underwater and sunk its fangs deep into Gyarados’ tail.
-Gyarados was bleeding, roared in pain and slammed his tail, with Sharpedo stuck on, at the bottom of the water.
+Gyarados was bleeding, roared in pain and slammed its tail, with Sharpedo stuck on, at the bottom of the water.
 Sharpedo’s thick skin, though, somehow managed to make it survive that without fainting.
 Sharpedo let go off Gyarados’ tail, then bit it again, even harder, at the same place.
 The water was changing to red.
 But Gyarados had an idea.
-He remained completely still, enduring the pain...
+It remained completely still, enduring the pain...

 The thing is that if a shark is held still, water won’t flow through its gills because of how primitive sharks are.
 Same thing about Sharpedo.
 Being held still in the water caused it to be unable to get any oxygen at all.

-The Sharpedo finally managed to take its teeth out of Gyarados.
-A plenty of blood leaked out, but the Sharpedo swam a few meters to catch its “breath”, and then shot angrily at Gyarados again.
+Sharpedo finally managed to take its teeth out of Gyarados.
+A plenty of blood leaked out, but Sharpedo swam a few meters to catch its “breath”, and then shot angrily at Gyarados again.

 “No!
 I give!
 Sharpedo, return!” the sailor said and recalled Sharpedo.
 “That Gyarados of yours is a true monster.
-He’ll come in handy at the Aqua gym – that’s where you’re heading, I suppose?”
+It’ll come in handy at the Aqua gym – that’s where you’re heading, I suppose?”

 “Yeah,” said Mark.